Square Roots: The Story of SpongeBob SquarePants: Release

 Square Roots: The Story of SpongeBob SquarePants was directed by Patrick Creadon.
 The documentary film originally aired on television on the cable network VH1 in the United States on July 14, 2009.
 It also aired on Nick at Nite on July 23, 2009, with a TV-PG parental rating.
 It was first announced in early 2009.
 On a press release, Viacom told:

 Commissioned by Nickelodeon to commemorate the anniversary of the series' first episode, the documentary chronicles the beloved character's journey to international pop culture icon status and showcases the series' impact on everyone from President Barack Obama, kids across the globe and San Quentin inmates who readily sing its catchy theme song.
 The one-hour documentary, features an opening song from Avril Lavigne and commentary from creator Steve Hillenburg, cast and crew members, industry experts, fanatics and celebrities like LeBron James, Ricky Gervais and Rosario Dawson.

 The documentary film was endorsed to mark the celebration of the series' 10th anniversary, following a SpongeBob marathon the next weekend.
 The anniversary was also celebrated with the premiere of the television film SpongeBob's Truth or Square and the special episode "To SquarePants or Not to SquarePants".

 On September 22, 2009, the documentary appeared as a bonus feature on the DVD compilation SpongeBob SquarePants: The First 100 Episodes.
-The DVD consists 14 discs and runs 2200 minutes long.
+The DVD set consists of 14 discs and runs for 2200 minutes.
 Other bonus features included in the DVD set are Limited edition etched Plexiglass case, Limited edition 3D lenticular, Audio Commentary from the Animation Team, Life Lessons from Bikini Bottom, "Help Wanted": The Seven Seas Edition, and Kick-Wham-Pow-Bob Music Video.